Mavia-Ahmed/Javascript-Practice-Projects/README.md

 1. **To-Do List App** 📝
    - A simple to-do list where users can add, delete, and mark tasks as completed.

+2. **Expense Tracker** 💰
+   - Helps users track their daily expenses with a simple UI.